pverkind/sira-project-pv/README.md

 1. enable GitHub Actions with the correct permissions:

-* Under your repository name (gh_actions_test), click  Settings.
+* Under your repository name (sira-project-pv), click  Settings.
 If you cannot see the "Settings" tab, select the  dropdown menu, then click Settings.
 * In the left sidebar, click  Actions, then click General.
 * scroll down to "Workflow permissions", select "Read and write permissions" and press "save".